Home Why Business Woodworking About us Contact us

 Durability

 After using it for years, I learned that regular nitrocellulose lacquer is not approved by KCMA - Kitchen cabinet manufacturer's association.
-In my tests, it wasn't damaged by wine, water, booze, soap, etc., but then had a piece that spent a few days next to the kitchen sink, and it had spots that wouldn't come out.
+In my tests, it wasn't damaged by wine, water, booze, soap, etc., but then had a small piece that spent a few days next to the kitchen sink, and it had spots that wouldn't come out.
 I don't know what the spots were, but something that happened at the kitchen sink.

 Catalyzed nitrocellulose lacquer is KCMA approved, so presumably is better than regular lacquer, but doesn't have the best test results.